-The COM ADN Program faculty accepted the first class of students in the spring of 1972 under the direction of Ruthie Hebert.
-This class graduated in the spring of 1974.
-The ADN Program has also been directed by Claudia Cooper, Dr. Anne Wilson, Carole Labby, Dr. Jeanne Jackson, Pattie Tyler, and Dr. Gay Reeves.
-Mary Amanda Ordonez is the current Interim Director of Nursing for the ADN Program.
+The COM VN Program faculty accepted the first class of students in 2005 under the direction of Dr. Gaye Reeves.
+The VN program has also been directed by Dr. Jere Hammer.
+Mary Amanda Ordonez is the current Interim Director of Nursing for the VN Program.

-The ADN Program has maintained accreditation from the Accreditation Commission for Education in Nursing, Inc. (ACEN) and approval from the Texas Board of Nursing throughout the years.
+The VN Program has maintained approval from the Texas Board of Nursing throughout the years.